 So how do IP Geolocation service providers operate?

-The entry level IP geolocation providers are likely to use less data sources, largely using WhoIs data only, which limits their decision scope to a much fewer options.
+The entry-level IP geolocation providers are likely to use fewer data sources, largely using WhoIs data only, which limits their decision scope to much fewer options.
 This makes the process easier and maybe faster, but as a trade-off, it is much less accurate.

 In summary, none of the currently existing methods is sufficiently accurate.
 Even though a combination of methods allows for more precise estimation of IP location, this does not solve the problem of accuracy on a global scale.
 Moreover, the lack of a fully automated and deterministic methodology prevents existing IP geolocation databases from being updated frequently enough to cope with the highly dynamic nature of the internet IP address space.

 To find out how BigDataCloud's IP Geolocation service differs from existing providers, continue reading part 2: The Next Generation IP Geolocation Service.